 “God loves you.”

 Such an important reminder — that God is always near to the brokenhearted and is always a source of comfort.
 The ultimate source.
-Some of my favorite scriptures for difficult times are Psalm 34:18, Joshua 1:9, and Psalm 91.
+But be mindful to say it appropriately and sincerely and not as a cliché.

 What do you think?